Crickly/crickly/README.md

 There are several extensions to make this app more usable, they are:

-- [Django-Cricket-PlayCricket-Link](https://github.com/RileyEv/django-cricket-playcricket-link): ⚙️Under Development.
-This extension links the base storage app to the ECB Play Cricket system.
+- [Django-Cricket-PlayCricket-Link](https://github.com/RileyEv/django-cricket-playcricket-link): This extension links the base storage app to the ECB Play Cricket system.
 It is helpful for clubs who play in leagues that require the results to be added to playcricket.
 - [Django-Cricket-FantasyLeague](https://github.com/RileyEv/django-cricket-matchreports): ⚙️ Under Development.
 This adds a fantasy league section to the website.
 A good fundraiser for cricket clubs.
 - [Django-Cricket-MatchReports](https://github.com/RileyEv/django-cricket-fantasyleague): ⚙️ Under Development.
 This adds a match report section to the website.